yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 ### Launch gromacs2021-notebook in an interactive node

-Lanuch interactive session as below:
+Launch interactive session as below:

 ```bash
 # start interactive node as below and choose your project name on prompt